guanjue/snapshot_pre/gui_manual.md

 ## Prerequisites
 - pyqt5

-Snapshot-GUI is based on PyQt5.
-You can install PyQt5 using command `pip install pyqt5`, or install it from [PyQt5 official website](https://www.riverbankcomputing.com/software/pyqt/download5)
+Snapshot-GUI is based on PyQt5 and python 2.7.
+You can install PyQt5 using Homebrew: `brew install pyqt5`, or install it from [PyQt5 official website](https://www.riverbankcomputing.com/software/pyqt/download5)

 ## Get Start